mdavid626/zeus/README.md

  * You should send the solution until Wednesday, 21st of June, by the end of the day.
 You may send it anytime earlier, though.
 The sooner the better.

  ## Solution

- Main solution: Zeus.sln

- Zeus.Common
- Zeus.Exporter
- Zeus.SqlTracker
- Zeus.Web
+ The events are logged by a ASP.NET Web API 2 web application to a SQL Server database.
+The exporting is done by a simple .NET command line tool.

+ ### Development Tools
+ Visual Studio 2017 Community
+ .NET Framework 4.7
+ ASP.NET Web API 2
+ MS SQL Server 2016
+ NuGet Package Manager
+ locust.io for load testing
+ Azure App Service and SQL Database
+ Libraries: Entity Framework, Unity (DI)
+ Test libraries: MSTest, NSubstitute, Effort

+ ### Structure
+ Solution file: src/Zeus.sln.

+ * Zeus.Common: shared classes
+ * Zeus.Exporter: command line tool for exporting the data into csv format
+ * Zeus.SqlTracker: tracks events into a SQL database
+ * Zeus.Web: HTTP endpoint

  Unit Tests projects:
- Zeus.Exporter.Tests
+ * Zeus.Exporter.Tests
- Zeus.SqlTracker.Tests
+ * Zeus.SqlTracker.Tests
- Zeus.Web.Tests
+ * Zeus.Web.Tests

+ #### Web
+ Contains the HTTP endpoint.
+It's using the ModelBinders to convert the query parameters.
+Has a simple endpoint in the TrackController.
+It's using an ITracker to track the events.
+ Dependency injection is done using the Unity framework.

+ #### SqlTracker
+ Tracks events into a MS SQL database.
+It's using Entity Framework 6.1.3 for ORM mapping.
+The "create.sql" script can be used to create the database tables.
+The summarization is done in the SQL server, the query is created using Linq.

+ #### Exporter:
+ Usage: .\exporter.exe or .\exporter.exe 2017-06-19
+ Creates the file in the current directory.
+The name of the file is events_{date}.csv.
+ If the file already exists, it's overwritten without notice.

  ### Load Testing in Azure
- 250 requests / sec
+ The solution was deployed to Azure, using App Services and SQL databases.

+ Configuration:
- Web: 4 Core, 7 GB RAM
+ * Web Server: 4 Core, 7 GB RAM
- SQL: 100 DTU/s
+ * SQL Server: 100 DTU/s

- requests from 2 computers
- locustio
- 50,000 products
+ Load Testing with 2 computers:
+ * 250 requests / sec
+ * locustio configuration in the file "locustfile.py"
+ * 50,000 different product ids
- 10 product / requets
+ * 10 products / requets
+ * test running for about an hour

+ Results:
- over 10,000,000 rows in the database exporting [1.5MB file](https://github.com/mdavid626/zeus/blob/master/doc/events_2017-06-19.csv?raw=true) took 50s (100 DTU/s) and 13s (1000 DTU/s)
+ * over 10,000,000 rows in the database

- Web: 25% memory, 50% CPU
+ * Web server utilization: 25% memory, 50% CPU
- DB size: 400 MB
- Average response time: 200-400ms
+ * Average response time: 200-400ms
- 15,000 requests / min
+ * 15,000 requests / min
- 100,000 requests total
+ * 1,000,000 requests total
+ * exporting [1.5MB file](https://github.com/mdavid626/zeus/blob/master/doc/events_2017-06-19.csv?raw=true) took 50s (100 DTU/s) and 13s (1000 DTU/s)
+ * final DB size: 400 MB

  #### CPU and Memory utilization
   ![CPU/Memory](https://github.com/mdavid626/zeus/blob/master/doc/cpu.jpg?raw=true)